Less than world-class hotels at world-class Machu Picchu. Why?

 - There are no cars, taxis, vans or trucks.
 Building materials arrive by train & are hauled to construction sites on 2-wheeled carts or on the backs of local men.
 Making improvements is expensive & cumbersome.

 At some time or another, Adios Adventure Travel has booked many of the hotels in Aguas Calientes for our groups.
 We've whittled our list of preferred hotels down to the following.
-Our first choice for 3* hotels used to be Killa Inn (whose staff have never heard of Trip Advisor even though they are ranked 24 out of 100!)
-Our 2nd is El Mistico and our third is Inti Winaywayna.
-Starting in 2014, our first choice hotel is Andina Luxury and for our luxury travelers, we steer them to InkaTerra, which we prefer over Sanctuary Lodge.
+Our first choice for 3* hotels is Waman Hotel.
+Our 2nd is Andina.
+For upgrades, we like Tierra Viva, El Mapi and Casa del Sol.
+And for our luxury travelers, we steer them to InkaTerra, which we prefer over Sanctuary Lodge.
 (I won't say they are impossible to work with, but they are pretty close) If the hotel experience is important to you, please, please reserve, or ask your tour operator to book, a 5-star luxury hotel.
-(We have read travel blogs of trips to Machu Picchu where travelers stayed at Tambo del Inka hotel in the Sacred Valley, and barely mentioned the visit to the ruins of Machu Picchu!
-Is that you?)
 Here's a list of survival tips if you must go slumming in tourist class hotels in Aguas Calientes:

 - temper your expectations: hope for clean rooms & basic comforts.
 If you get more, you'll be thrilled